JetBrains/jpa-buddy-documentation/installation-guide/installation-guide.md

 ## What is JPA Buddy?

-JPA Buddy is an **<a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy">IntelliJ IDEA plugin</a>** that helps developers work efficiently with Hibernate, EclipseLink, Spring Data JPA, Flyway, Liquibase, Lombok, MapStruct, and other related technologies in both Java and Kotlin.
+JPA Buddy is an **<a href="https://plugins.jetbrains.com/plugin/15075-jpa-buddy" target="_blank">IntelliJ IDEA plugin</a>** that helps developers work efficiently with Hibernate, EclipseLink, Spring Data JPA, Flyway, Liquibase, Lombok, MapStruct, and other related technologies in both Java and Kotlin.

 **The plugin is intended to:**
 * Lower barrier to entry into development with JPA